 This is going to be a long-term programme and it will likely take until at least Spring before all high-risk groups have been offered a COVID-19 vaccine.

-There seems to be much confusion and misunderstanding about the NHS Covid-19 vaccination programme.
+There seems to be some confusion and misunderstanding about the NHS Covid-19 vaccination programme.
 We have put these notes together to answer some of the questions we are being asked.